Last Updated on

-Kinky-Curly’s Knot Today serves as a conditioner for wavy hair after shampooing, and a detangler for curly hair, too.
+Kinky-Curly’s Knot Today serves as a conditioner for wavy hair, and a detangler for curly hair, too.
 It calms down the cuticle to stop frizz.
 And it makes it easier to comb out snarls and tangles.

 The Curl Reviving Butter Balm from L’Oreal is a nourishing mask for dry, curly hair that makes a noticeable difference after only one use.
 Users with kinky coils comment that the balm helps them comb right after they apply it.
 And the formula contains healthy natural oils like sunflower, coconut, flax, and rose.